MilesJoseph/570_lyrics_NLP/README.md

 This is a group project where we are performing some unsupervised techniques on a lyrics data set attained from kaggle.

-## EDA
+## EDA and Modeling

 The file titled EDA encompasses some of the cleaning and exploratory analysis done on the dataset.

-## Modeling

-The file titled modeling will (if not already) include modeling efforts for unsupervised modeling.
+In this file we are also doing our Modeling.

+The data that we are using is unlabeled so after exploring the data we perform sentiment analysis.